geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 It turned out, so we're thinking that's got to be the processor, it's got to be the BIOS.
 It turns out what was wrong, there's this small splitter we have that plugs into the motherboard that splits the USB ports out.
 And somehow that was broken.
-We switched the same splitter that was used on the Tinybox V1, and that one just worked.
+We switched the same splitter that was used on the TinyBox V1, and that one just worked.
 So yeah, I think that's the last.
 We good to ship Tinyboxes this week?